Willcox-Research-Group/rom-operator-inference-Python3/docs/source/contributing/code_anatomy.md

 - `load()`: Load a previously saved reduced-order model from an HDF5 file.
 This should be a [`@classmethod`](https://stackoverflow.com/questions/136097/difference-between-staticmethod-and-classmethod).

 To write a new ROM class, start with an intermediate base class that inherits from `_BaseROM` and implements `fit()`, `save()`, and `load()`.
-See `core.nonparametric._base._NonparametricOpInfROM`, for example.
+See `roms.nonparametric._base._NonparametricOpInfROM`, for example.
 Then write classes that inherit from your intermediate base class for handling steady-state, discrete-time, and continuous-time problems by implementing `predict()`.

 #### Non-parametric ROMs

 A _non-parametric_ ROM has exclusively non-parametric operators, i.e., their entries do not depend on external parameters.
-Classes for representing non-parametric ROMs are defined in the `core/nonparametric/` folder, which has the following files:
+Classes for representing non-parametric ROMs are defined in the `roms/nonparametric/` folder, which has the following files:
-- `core/nonparametric/_base.py` defines a base class, `_NonparametricOpInfROM`, which implements Operator Inference in the non-parametric setting.
+- `roms/nonparametric/_base.py` defines a base class, `_NonparametricOpInfROM`, which implements Operator Inference in the non-parametric setting.
-- `core/nonparametric/_public.py` defines public-facing classes that inherit from `_NonparametricOpInfROM`, one for [the discrete setting](sec-discrete) and one for the [continuous setting](sec-continuous).
+- `roms/nonparametric/_public.py` defines public-facing classes that inherit from `_NonparametricOpInfROM`, one for [the discrete setting](sec-discrete) and one for the [continuous setting](sec-continuous).
-- `core/nonparametric/_frozen.py` defines classes that inherit from the public-facing classes but which have their `fit()` method disabled.
+- `roms/nonparametric/_frozen.py` defines classes that inherit from the public-facing classes but which have their `fit()` method disabled.
 These classes provide a helpful protection for the parametric case, described later.

 The following diagram shows the inheritance hierarchy for the non-parametric ROM classes.